Xinhan Yú

-Graduated in Pittura Arti Visive with a Master’s degree in Visual Arts at the Academy of Fine Arts in Bologna in 2022.
+Xinhan Yú received his Master’s degree in Visual Arts from the Academy of Fine Arts in Bologna in 2022.
 He currently lives and works in Bologna.

 Solo: